Jayfeather233/CPP_Project5/report.md

 To support different data types, I use a **template class** to acheive it.

+Private functions are usually with no check, for faster.

 ### Create, Copy and Assign

 We provide several ways to new or copy or assign a matrix.

+By default, all the assign operators(`=` and assign constructor) will create a matrix that **share** the date with the original one.

+If you want to create a new matrix with its own data, use `clone`.

 #### Create a new matrix